GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 tectonic model predictions but at given point locations locations instead of on a grid.
 The second is :doc:`rotsmoother<supplements/spotter/rotsmoother>` which smooths estimated rotations using quaternions.

+Also, the *meca* supplement has gained a new tool :doc:`pssac <supplements/meca/pssac>` for the plotting of seismograms in SAC format.

 Finally, we have added :doc:`gpsgridder<supplements/potential/gpsgridder>` to the *potential* supplement.
 This tool is a Green's function gridding module